kgdunn/pid-book/process-monitoring/process-monitoring.rst

 	S_2 &= (x_0 - T) + (x_1 - T) + (x_2 - T) = S_1 + (x_2 - T) \\
 	\\
 	\text{In general}\qquad S_t &= S_{t-1} + (x_t - T)

+..
+TODO: should add Shewhart chart to this to prove its sluggishness

 .. image:: ../figures/monitoring/explain-CUSUM.png
 	:alt:	../figures/monitoring/explain-CUSUM.R
 	:width: 750px
 	:align: center

-Values of :math:`S_t` for an in-control process are really just random errors, with mean of zero.
+Values of :math:`S_t` for an in-control process should really just be random errors, with mean of zero.
 The long-term sum of :math:`S_t` is also zero, as the positive and negative errors keep cancelling out.

 So imagine a CUSUM chart where at some time point the process mean shifts up by :math:`\Delta` units, causing future values of :math:`x_t` to be :math:`x_t + \Delta` instead.
 Now the summation in the last equation of :eq:`CUSUM-derivation` has an extra :math:`\Delta` term added at each step to :math:`S_t`.
 Every point will build up an accumulation of :math:`\Delta`, which shows up as a positive or negative slope in the CUSUM chart.